-The Snake River Stampede rodeo in Nampa is dedicated to helping women who need help in getting their mammograms.
+The Snake River Stampede Rodeo in Nampa is dedicated to helping Treasure Valley women pay for their mammograms.

 In spite of all the warnings throughout the media and from doctors, there are numerous reasons why a woman gets to mid life without ever having a mammogram.
 Maybe she procrastinates, maybe she is afraid of what she might find, or maybe she can’t afford it.
 Whatever the reason, many women find themselves in their mid to late forties without ever having a mammogram.